Safe Pregnancy Exercise

 2. Be mindful of your heart rate

-It’s recommended that pelvic floor muscle muscle training should commence on a daily basis to reduce the risk of urinary incontinence.
+It’s recommended to begin pelvic floor exercises during pregnancy to help reduce the risk of urinary incontinence.

 Quick bit of anatomy for you: The Pelvic Floor is made up of layers of muscle that stretch between the tailbone, pubic bone and both sit bones.
 These muscles are literally a floor to your body supporting and keeping your internal organs in place - your bladder, bowel and uterus.
 When you get pregnant your pelvic floor gets placed under a lot of stress and tension as our baby grows.
 Think of your baby growing from a chia seed all the way to a melon and all that downward pressure!